K8TIY/CW-Station/README.markdown

   * To enter a prosign here, hold down the shift key.
 * You can "Send" CW using your shift key as a Morse keyer.
   CW Station will try to recognize what you're sending.
-  * Note: this does not work all that well, and is probably inferior to more specialized practice setups.
-In fact, if no one tells me this is a useful feature, I may remove it.
-It would make the code a lot cleaner.
-          I ended up building a picokeyer and getting a straight key, so to rate my sending I just "play along" with a QSO and try to match the spacing.
+  * Note: this does not work spectacularly well, but it much improved in version 1.3.1.
   * It will use your deviation from the calculated tone/space timings to try to rate your fist "Quality".
   * Hint: click the "Play" button or hit the spacebar to go into keyer mode.